chakradhar-s/log_analysis/README.md

 python report_tool.py
 ```
 After the script was run successfully an acknowledgement, which tells a location of the output file, is displayed.

+# Notes
+The code may run on python 3.X